japila-books/apache-spark-internals/docs/Broadcast.md

 ====
 Enable `DEBUG` logging level for `org.apache.spark.storage.BlockManager` logger to debug `broadcast` method.

-Read xref:storage:BlockManager.adoc[BlockManager] to find out how to enable the logging level.
+Read storage:BlockManager.md[BlockManager] to find out how to enable the logging level.
 ====

 With DEBUG logging level enabled, you should see the following messages in the logs: